zowe/docs-site/docs/user-guide/stop-zowe-zos.md

-# Stopping Zowe Server started task
+# Stopping the Zowe server started task

+Learn how to stop the Zowe server started tasks ZWESVSTC and ZWESLSTC.

 ## Stopping the ZWESVSTC started task